alxsjs/clinicProj-backend/README.md

-# 🏥 Clinic Appointment Management API
+# 🏥 Clinic Appointment System API

 A full-featured RESTful API for managing doctors, patients, and appointments — built with Node.js, Express.js, and MongoDB Atlas.